Eric M. Laflamme

 Director, Statistical Consulting Center

 BA, Bucknell University; MPS, Cornell University; PhD, University of New Hampshire

 Spring Office Hours:

 or by appointment

 About Professor Laflamme

 Eric Laflamme earned his PhD in mathematics from UNH, a Masters degree in applied statistics from Cornell University, and a bachelor’s degree in mathematics from Bucknell University.
 His research includes work on traffic operations, climate change impact, and extreme value theory.
 Eric is passionate about applying statistics to solve real-world problems and teaching.
+He has been serving as the Director of PSU’s Statistical Consulting Center since 2013.
 A native of New Hampshire, Eric is an avid skier and cyclist.